mikezahno/gmp/README.md

 # Simple Google Maps Module

-**In development!**

 Simple Google Maps Module.
-Adds a Block and a new Fieldformatter
+Adds a gmap block and a gmap field formatter.

 ### Info
-...

-### Todo
-* Field formatter not yet working...
+For more complex tasks and some open source power using Leaflet.js go to https://www.drupal.org/project/leaflet